 Put Away Garden Hoses: Disconnect your hoses if they are attached to outdoor faucets.
 You want to make sure that all of the water is out of the hose before rolling it up to put them away.
 If there is water still within it, the ice could expand and splitting and cracking the hose.
 It also helps in clearing water out of the faucet head for the same reasons.

 Insulate Walls: Walk around your home and make sure that there are no holes that can let in cold air.
-During the spring and summer months, birds and squirrels could have made residence in your home without your knowledge.
+During the spring and summer months, birds and bats could have made residence in your home without your knowledge.
 The hose faucet could have slowly widened the holes from which it comes out of your home.
 Other creatures and/or bugs could have eaten away at areas creating gaps.
 For the most part, you can simply fill these holes with foam sealant.
 This foam expands to fill the hole it’s sprayed into and acts as a layer of insulation.
-However, larger areas may need to be completely repaired in order to reduce intrusion from the elements.
+However, you may need bat removal in Raleigh NC as bats often seek shelter in houses due to the weather.
+Larger holes may need to be completely repaired in order to reduce intrusion from the elements.

 Clear the Yard: Make sure trash, paper and leaves are cleared from your lawn before snowfall can save you a great headache in the spring.
 Once the ground begins to freeze, cleaning up afterwards can be a nightmare as debris and leaves get frozen to the ground and thaw and rot.

 Wash Winter Clothes: Winter clothes have been packed away for months so wash them as you unpack them to remove the stale smell and get them ready to be worn again.
 Bring out the gloves and scarves and make sure they don’t have holes in them.